FairpoolDEX/contracts/Market-Crash-Protection.md

 ### Liquidity provider

+TODO

 ### Trader

+TODO

 ### Guaranteed price

 Guaranteed price is a decimal number that represents the price at which you can sell the [base token](#base-token).
-See "[How to sell my token](#how-to-sell-my-token)".
+See "[How to save money](#how-to-save-money)".

 Example:
 * 20.0